5jt/dyalog-cookbook/manuscript/08 Testing — the sound of breaking glass.md

 For example, you might write a function that takes as argument any of a string[^string], a vector of strings, a character matrix or a matrix of strings.

-If you later come to define another case, say, a string with embedded line breaks, it's easy enough inadvertently to change the function's behaviour with the original cases.
+If you later come to define another case, say, a string with embedded line breaks, it’s easy enough inadvertently to change the function’s behaviour with the original cases.

-If you have tests that check the function's results with the original cases, it's easy to ensure your changes don't change the results unintentionally.
+If you have tests that check the function’s results with the original cases, it’s easy to ensure your changes don't change the results unintentionally.

 ### More reliable than documentation

-No, tests don't replace documentation.
-They don't convey your intent in writing a class or function.
-They don't record your ideas for how it should and should not be used, references you consulted before writing it, or thoughts about how it might later be improved.
+No, tests don’t replace documentation.
+They don’t convey your intent in writing a class or function.
+They don’t record your ideas for how it should and should not be used, references you consulted before writing it, or thoughts about how it might later be improved.

 But they do document with crystal clarity what it is _known_ to do.
 In a naughty world in which documentation is rarely complete and even less often revised when the code is altered, it has been said the _only_ thing we know with certainty about any given piece of software is what tests it passes.

 ### Understand more

 Test-Driven Design (TDD) is a high-discipline practice associated with Extreme Programming.
 TDD tells you to write the tests _before_ you write the code.
-Like all such rules, we recommend following TDD thoughtfully.
+Like all such rules, we recommend following TDD – thoughtfully.

 The reward from writing an automated test is not _always_ worth the effort.
 But it is a very good practice and we recommend it given that the circumstances are right.

 For example, if you know from the start _exactly_ what your program is supposed to do then TDD is certainly an option.
-If you start prototyping in order to find out what the user actually wants the program to do TDD is no option at all.
+If you start prototyping in order to find out what the user actually wants the program to do, TDD is no option at all.

 If you are writing the first version of a function, writing the tests first will clarify your understanding of what the code should be doing.
 It will also encourage you to consider boundary cases or edge conditions: for example, how should the function above handle an empty string?
 A character scalar?

 TDD first tests your understanding of your task.
-If you can't define tests for your new function, perhaps you're not ready to write the function either.
+If you can't define tests for your new function, perhaps you’re not ready to write the function either.

 If you are modifying an existing function, write new tests for the new things it is to do.
 Run the revised tests and see that the code fails the new tests.
-If the unchanged code _passes_ any of the new tests... review your understanding of what you're trying to do!
+If the unchanged code _passes_ any of the new tests… review your understanding of what you’re trying to do!

 ## Readability

-Reading and understanding APL code is more difficult than in other programming language due to the higher abstraction level and the power of APL's primitives.
-However, as long as you have an example were the function is fed with correct data it's always possible to decipher the code.
+Reading and understanding APL code is more difficult than in other programming language due to the higher abstraction level and the power of APL’s primitives.
+However, as long as you have at least one example with correct arguments, it’s always possible to decipher the code.

 Things can become very nasty indeed if an application crashes because inappropriate data arrives at your function.
-However, before you can figure out whether the data is appropriate or not you need to understand the code - a chicken-egg problem.
+However, before you can figure out whether the data is appropriate or not you need to understand the code – a chicken-egg problem.

-That's when test cases can be very useful as well, because they demonstrate which data a function is expected to process.
-It also emphasizes why it is important to have test cases for all the different types of data (or parameters) a function is supposed to process.
+That’s when test cases can be very useful as well, because they demonstrate which data a function is expected to process.
+It also emphasises why it is important to have test cases for all the different types of data (or parameters) a function is supposed to process.
 In this respect test cases should be exhaustive.

 ### Write better